-Students are assigned to a locker and while students have the right to expect some privacy, lockers remain the school's property.
+Freshmen and sophomores are assigned a locker.
+Juniors and seniors can be assigned a locker upon request.
+While students have the right to expect some privacy, lockers remain the school's property.
 School officials reserve the right to search a student's locker.